-A second SLM (B&K 2250 G4) was mounted on a 1.0 - 1.2m high tripod and a Bruel and Kjær outdoor windscreen fitted to the microphone.
-The SLM was used at the receiver locations to monitor noise levels while the asphalt plant and quarry was operating.
-Markers and sound recording were utilised on the sound level meter for post event analysis of acoustic events during each monitoring period.
+A third SLM (B&K 2250 G4) was mounted on a 1.2m high tripod and a Bruel and Kjær outdoor windscreen fitted to the microphone.
+The SLM was used at the receiver locations to monitor noise levels while the asphalt plant and quarry were operating.
+Markers and sound recordings were utilised on the sound level meter for post event analysis of acoustic events during each monitoring period.